stachu79/projekt4/psycho.md

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/ftp2.png)

-I downloaded those files and found that random.dic is a file with passwords to file called program.
-When I chose wrong password "program" said is Incorrect.
+I downloaded those files and found that random.dic is a file with passwords to file called "program".
+When I chose the wrong password, "program" said it was Incorrect.
-So I wrote small Python script.
-That script opened file "random.dic", take one word form file and run file "program"
+So I wrote a small script in Python.
+That script opened a file "random.dic".
+It takes one word from the file and runs the "program" file.

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/script.png)

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/scriptresult.png)

-When script was running I got one correct result, so I managed to know that user for another service is kidman and I needed to decode password.
+When the script was running I got one correct result, so I managed to find out that the user of another service is "kidman" and I needed to decode the password.
 I checked the string of numbers in webpage and get result as on the pictures below.

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/recognize1.png)

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/recognize2.png)

-and got password for user kidman
+and got the password for user "kidman"

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/password.png)

-Then I tried to log in to server using ssh
+Then I tried to log in to server using SSH

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/ssh1.png)

-and obtained user flag
+and obtained a user flag

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/userflag.png)

-also found two hidden files in kidman's home directory
+also I found two hidden files in "kidman's" home directory

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/kidman1.png)

-Then I tried to find commands to escalate privileges to root user using ```sudo -l``` command but user "kidman" couldn't use sudo, so I checked cron table using ```cat /etc/crontab``` command.
+Then I tried to find commands to escalate privileges to a "root" user using ```sudo -l``` command but user "kidman" couldn't use sudo, so I checked cron table using ```cat /etc/crontab``` command.

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/crontab1.png)

-In crontab I found one command which is non-standard and is executed with root privileges.
+In "crontab" I found one command which is non-standard and is executed with root privileges.
 That was python script which anyone can change, so I wrote payload and set up listener in my machine.

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/crontab2.png)